suewonjp/Hooky/README.md

 - Hooky is tiny. its resource footprint is small.

 ### LIMITATIONS
-Let's say, one of your applications already has occupied a mouse middle click event to invoke one of its functionalities.
-Then, technically, Hooky won't have a chance to detect the mouse middle click event.
-In this case, mouse middle click can't be used as a proxy event for Hooky.

-**Generally speaking, Hooky can't detect any of events being used by higher privileged applications** (including apps permitted to use Accessibility API)
+- Hooky might not detect any of events being used by higher privileged applications (including apps permitted to use Accessibility API)

-Also, for instance, when you assign a right click (or control left click) as a proxy event, you'll always see a context menu showing up (your designated target shortcut will be invoked too, though)

-**Note that Hooky will never change the system or other application's behaviors associated with its proxy events**.
-So right click triggers a context menu even though you've registered it as a proxy event for Hooky.
-In that sense, registering left or right mouse click events as Hooky's proxy events is not recommended because they are already bound to so many functions.
-Using mouse middle click, however, is recommended and relatively safe because the system doesn't preoccupy any of mouse middle click events according to Apple's documentation.

-**For MKM proxy events, you should not press any of regular keys while tapping the modifier keys.** Hooky can't detect regular key strokes (this limitation is imposed by Apple.
-Non-previliged applications can't detect global or other app's regular key press events).
-Let's say, while tapping on ⌘ modifier key twice, which has been assigned for zooming up screen (⌥⌘=) by you, if you press the 'H' key accidentally or intentionally, your front app will become hidden (⌘H does that by default as you know).
-And then your empty screen will be zoomed up.
-This kind of accident might happen because currently Hooky can't detect regular key press so it can't prevent them.
+- Hooky can't change the system or other application's behaviors associated with its proxy events.
+- Hooky can't detect non-modifier key strokes.

 ### SYSTEM REQUIREMENTS
 OS X 10.9+